Unions of Lebesgue spaces and $A_1$ majorants

 It turns out our problems split into two immediate cases: the local and global case.
 Because of this we will use the notation $L^p$, $L^p_w$, $M_{A_1}$, etc., when the domain does not matter and the notation $L^p(\Omega), L^p_w(\Omega), \M_{A_1}(\Omega)$ for a fixed domain $\Omega$.
 In general, we will take $\Omega=Q$ where $Q$ is a cube in $\R^n$ (the local case) or $\Omega=\R^n$ (the global case).
 In the local case our problem has a remarkably simple answer---one which reveals a close connection between traditional $L^p$ spaces, weighted $L^p$ spaces, and $A_1$ majorants.

 \begin{theorem} Suppose $Q$ is a cube in $\R^n$ and $p_0$ is an exponent satisfying $1<p_0<\infty$.
 Then

 \end{theorem} The proof, as with most proofs in this article, is a synthesis of known important results; in this case the reverse H\"older inequality, a result of Coifman and Rochberg \cite{CR} (Theorem \ref{thm:coifroch} below), and basic properties of $A_p$ weights.
-The second equality in Theorem \ref{thm:localmain} reinforces the mantra of Rubio de Francia ``there are no $L^p$ spaces only weighted $L^2$ spaces".
+The second equality in Theorem \ref{thm:localmain} reinforces the saying attributed to Antonio C\'ordoba ``there are no $L^p$ spaces only weighted $L^2$ spaces".

 Theorem \ref{thm:localmain} has several extensions.
 First, a function may not have an $A_1$ majorant, but a power of it may.
 Given $r>0$ we define the class $\M_{A_1}^r$ to be the set of functions such that $|f|^r$ has an $A_1$ majorant (note: $\M_{A_1}=\M_{A_1}^1$).
-We have the more general result which implies Theorem \ref{thm:localmain} (take $r=1$).
+We have the more general result which implies Theorem \ref{thm:localmain} by taking $r=1$.

 \begin{theorem} Let $Q$ be a cube in $\R^n$ and $r,p_0$ satisfy $0<r<p_0<\infty$.
 Then

 \end{theorem}